 We are very direct in the way we communicate, let's face it life is far too short to beat around the bush when you can get to the point and move on and our clients love this, it saves them time and save them money with this type of approach.
 We don't hide from challenges and always have a solution even if it's not exactly what the client thought it would be.
-Being a master in problem solving is another of our skills that you could say is brought about through experience but I think it's part of us as a business and culture within our business.
+Being a master in problem-solving is another of our skills that you could say is brought about through experience but I think it's part of us as a business and culture within our business.

 What do people say about you?
 When people have praised you before, what did they say was great about your services?
-Try to find comments where a customer or client expressed their satisfaction for the work you did and see what they said they were happy with specifically.
+Try to find comments where a customer or client expressed their satisfaction with the work you did and see what they said they were happy with specifically.
 Gather as many as possible and look for patterns.
 If you can’t find many, reach out to current clients with a survey asking for their feedback.